Publishing Your Archive

 dir directly from the filesystem to increase performance.
 To protect the/admin/

-dashboard, it should ideally be served from a different domain using redirects.
+dashboard, it should ideally be served from a using redirects.

 Here's a sample nginx configuration that works to serve your static archive folder: